 - Heat oil in a medium to large sized saucepan and cook onion for about 5 minutes over medium high heat until soft and very slightly caramelized.

-- Add the rest of ingredients to the pot.
+- Add the rest of ingredients: tomato sauce; meat; 1 tablespoon salt; cinnamon; nutmeg; and cloves if you are using, to the pot.
 Stir well.

 - Reduce heat to low/medium and cook, uncovered for approximately 45 minutes.
 Stir regularly to prevent sauce from sticking to the bottom.